 As I usually do when I’m in a pickle as to how to prepare a piece of game, I turn to Hank Shaw at Honest Food.
 Hank’s not a personal friend, I’m just a loyal reader of his site.
 He produces a tremendous amount of content about preparing and eating wild game, and deep in the recesses of his site, he had a recommendation for how to deal with saltwater ducks: make them into pastrami.
 As the son of a New York immigrant, I’d grown up hearing about hot pastrami sandwiches, so my interest was piqued.

-The process of making pastrami is actually quite simple assuming you can find the ingredients and have access to a device in which you can make smoke and hold a temperature of about 200 degrees.
-The whole process takes place over several days as the meat cures but doesn’t really affect your day-to-day life much.
+The process of making pastrami is actually quite simple assuming you can find the ingredients and have access to a device in which you can make smoke and hold a temperature at about 200 degrees.
+The whole process takes place over several days as the meat cures, but doesn’t really affect your day-to-day life much.
 And the results are totally worth it.

 Recipe: Duck Breast Pastrami

 Start by thawing your duck breasts in the refrigerator.
 Keep them there until you’re ready to start preparing.
-During this time, collect your ingredients.
+During that time, collect your ingredients.